josecarlosgt/Web-Design-and-Development/README.md

-# Tutorial #10: Working with the DOM
+# Examples: Working with the DOM
 The following list contains links to examples and exercises in JavaScript.
 Each link also provides a reference to suggested solutions.

 - [Hello, World! with dynamic HTML and more](https://jsfiddle.net/joseortiz/485qzfxr/)